dmlawcareer/Law-Cyber-Portfolio/README.md

 # Law-Cyber-Portfolio
-# Dennis M. Law | Advanced Cybersecurity & AI Security Portfolio
+# Dennis M. Law | A+, CC, GCCP, CISSP, SecAI+

+Advanced Cybersecurity & AI Security Portfolio

 Welcome to my technical portfolio.
 This repository serves as a living laboratory and documentation hub for my work in **Advanced Cybersecurity Infrastructure** and **AI Red Teaming / LLM Hardening**.